kung8/sql-1-mini/README.md

 Use [www.sqlteaching.com](http://www.sqlteaching.com/) or [sqlbolt.com](http://sqlbolt.com/) as resources for the missing keywords you'll need.

 1. Find the average length of all tracks in milliseconds

+select avg(milliseconds)
+from track

+//393599.2121 milliseconds

 2. Find the number of invoices in the USA

+select count(*)
+from invoice
+where billing_country = 'USA'

 3. Make a list of all the First Names of Customers that contain an 'a'

+select *
+from customer
+where first_name like '%a%';

 4. Make a list of the 10 longest tracks

+select *
+from track
+order by milliseconds desc
+limit 10

 5. Make a list of the 20 shortest tracks

+select *
+from track
+order by milliseconds
+limit 20

 6. Find all the customers that live in California or Washington

+select *
+from customer
+where state = 'CA' or state = 'WA'

 7. Find all the customers that live in California, Washington, Utah, Florida, or Arizona (Use IN keyword)

+select *
+from customer
+where state in ('CA','WA', 'UT','FL', 'AZ')

 8. Insert an artist to the database

+insert into artist (name)
+values ('Ed Sheeran');

 9. Insert yourself as a customer to the database

+insert into customer (first_name, last_name,email,address,city,state,country,postal_code,phone,fax,company)
+values ('Kevin','Ung','ung.kevin78@gmail.com','127 W Birds Eye Lane','Vineyard','Utah','USA','84059','571-623-9450','','DevMountain' );

 10. Find a list of all Playlists that start with `Classical`

+select *
+from playlist
+where name like 'Classical%'

 11. You can either continue exploring this dataset or look into setting up postgres on your local machine.

 ## Contributions